 Most amiibo tournaments allow and encourage equipment.
 In fact, over ninety percent of competitions do – but if you’d prefer to forgo custom gear and leave your amiibo ‘vanilla’, you can skip this section.
 Otherwise, you will need to equip your amiibo with a viable setup of stats and bonuses.
 The following build has been extensively tested and proven effective:

 +60 Attack / +60 Defense / 0 Speed

 Recommended Custom Moves

 - Heavy Vegetable: This is a custom move version of Peach’s down special.
-Hence its name, the vegetable Peach throws is heavier and takes longer to pull from the ground.
-Each projectile flies faster and deals more damage, but doesn’t travel as far.
+Hence its name, the vegetable Peach throws is heavier and takes longer to pluck.
+Each projectile flies farther and deals more damage, so that extra startup is worthwhile.